Radio quiet zones around observatories

 Finland Metsähovi About 1 km radius The radio quiet zone has been established in consultation with the Finnish national regulatory authority

-Outside this RQZ, in the framework of the National Frequency Agency and the National Table of Frequency Regulation, the radioastronomy service may oppose the modification or installation of any transmitter which does not agree for the protection of a radio astronomy station.
+France Nançay 1 – 3 km Radio quiet zone established by the French national protection zone law since December 2010.
+RQZ distance is one kilometre for electromagnetic compatibility with all devices and three kilometres for compatibility with emitters.
+Outside this RQZ, in the framework of the National Frequency Agency and the National Table of Frequency Regulation, the radio astronomy service may oppose the modification or installation of any transmitter which does not agree for the protection of a radio astronomy station.

-Plateau de Bure 1 – 3 km See above
+NOEMA 1 – 3 km

-Ireland Birr No defined radio quiet zone
+Ireland Birr Radio quiet zone not defined

 Italy Medicina